-Gardeners attend a three-hour workshop where they build a cages in which to grow oysters.
-When you leave the workshop, you will have everything you need to grow oysters, including about 1,000 to 2,000 spat (baby oysters).
+New gardeners are required to attend a training session, from which you will leave with everything you need to grow oysters, including cages and about 1,000 to 2,000 spat (baby oysters).
 You then tend these oysters for about nine months.
 Keeping oysters in cages allows them maximum exposure to oxygen and plankton, which means they will grow faster than they would in their natural habitat on the Bay bottom.
 These big, nine-month-old oysters have a greater chance of surviving once they are planted on sanctuary reefs than they would if we simply took them right from the hatchery and planted them.

 After nine months of growing your oysters, you return them to CBF for planting on sanctuary oyster reefs.
-Ideally, you will return them in May or June, and your cages can be hauled out of the water for the summer.
-In September, you pick up you new spat and continue growing oysters for the next year.
+Ideally, you will return them to CBF in late spring/early summer.
+In late summer/early fall you can pick up your new spat and continue growing oysters for the next year.

 Q. What type of dock and water conditions do I need to grow oysters?

 A. You must have access to water with a salinity of at least three parts-per-thousand year round for your oysters to thrive.
 Most places in the Bay meet this requirement, but there are 'boundaries' beyond which you can not grow them.